Meet the Administrators, Teachers & Support Staff

 First Grade Immersion

-Whether babysitting, tutoring, or providing daycare, Sra.Wilson has always worked with children.
-Originally from Mexico City, she worked in the New York public schools for 8 years before moving to Indiana in 2004.
-Once in South Bend, she earned a BA in Early Childhood Development and an MA in Education at Bethel College.
+Whether babysitting, tutoring, or working as a licensed daycare provider, Sra.Wilson has always worked with children.
+Originally from Mexico City, she lived in New York for eight years and worked in the dual language program for the public schools for two years before moving to Indiana in 2004.
+Once in South Bend, she earned a BA in Early Childhood Development and is currently working on her MA in Education at Bethel College.
 Although she first learned about Covenant in 2004, it wasn’t until 2014 that she joined the faculty.

 As an immersion teacher, Sra.
 Wilson enjoys watching parents grow and develop during the school year.
 Since the first grade is the last year a student can enter the immersion program, many parents begin the year anxious about their child’s adjustment to an all-Spanish classroom.
 But after a few weeks the children become comfortable and confident, learning to speak the language and growing in their creativity, resourcefulness, and tenacity.
 Eventually, the parents’ fears give-way to amazement as they grow comfortable and confident in their children’s abilities!